onap/doc/docs/guides/onap-user/design/index.rst

 The goal of the design process is to create all artifacts (models) that are required to instantiate and manage resources, services, and products on the ONAP platform.
-The design process requires input from users with multiple roles.

 Design progresses logically through a series of phases.
 Each phase:

 * is organized into steps that are completed in sequence

-* is accessed using a different role with specific responsibilities generates artifacts that are used in other phases of design or when instantiating or monitoring virtual functions.
+* generates artifacts that are used in other phases of design

+* is performed by multiple Design components

 The following figure show the different phases and tools involved in Onboarding, Design and Distribution process.